 In some individual cases, student, parents and teachers agree that a student needs a different curriculum in order to enjoy and achieve.
 This is organised on an individual basis according to the needs of the student.
 Support can continue throughout years 7 to 11 according to need and is reviewed regularly.

-Interventions are based on KS2 scores, reading ages and CATs and may include: extra support within lessons, a blended curriculum offered through mainstream lessons and small group work in The Bridge, Competency, Literacy Plus, Sound training and Reading Catch Up lessons.
-In addition, students may opt for one less subject and instead receive supported study time (Directed Studies) or follow the Futures curriculum which helps students develop life skills and basic literacy.
+Interventions are based on KS2 scores, reading ages and CATs and may include: extra support within lessons, a blended curriculum offered through mainstream lessons and small group work in The Bridge, Confidence, Lexonik training and Reading Catch Up lessons.
+In addition, for some students it may be agreed that they opt for one less subject and instead receive supported study time (Directed Studies) or follow the Futures and Skills for Life curriculum which helps students develop life skills and basic literacy.